-5. CARRIAGE OF FLIGHT DOCUMENTATION
+5. ADF - CARRIAGE OF FLIGHT DOCUMENTATION

-- 5.1 ADF Pilots conducting certain flights (see the relevant rules in CASR parts 91, 103, 121, 131, 133 and 135 relating to the carriage of documents) are required to carry, and have readily accessible in the aircraft, the latest editions of the aeronautical maps, charts and other aeronautical information and instructions, published: - a. in AIP, or - b. in NOTAM, or - authorised aeronautical information by a data service provide, that are relevant to the route to be flow, and any probable diversionary route that may be flown, on that flight; or - d. for a flight in a foreign country: - 1) in the document that in that country is equivalent to the AIP; or - by an organisation approved to publish aeronautical information by the national aviation authority of that country.
+- 5.1 Pilots conducting certain flights (see the relevant rules in CASR parts 91, 103, 121, 131, 133 and 135 relating to the carriage of documents) are required to carry, and have readily accessible in the aircraft, the latest editions of the aeronautical maps, charts and other aeronautical information and instructions, published:

+- a. in ADF AIP, or

+- b. in Airservices Australia AIP, or

+- c. in NOTAM, or

+- d. in accordance with AC SI(OPS) 01-20 'Aeronautical Information Management',

+that are relevant to the route to be flown, and any probable diversionary route that may be flown, on that flight.